alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 After a deployment:

 - [Check Sentry for any new errors](/manual/error-reporting.html).
-- Look for [any Icinga alerts](/manual/icinga.html) related to your application.
 - Check the [Deployment Dashboard](/manual/deployment-dashboards.html) for any issues.
 - Run a build of [smoke tests][smokey] in the environment you're deploying to.